-An authentic Italian recipe for ciabatta bread or slipper bread, originally from the Veneto, made with an overnight starter and cooked just like pizza on a preheated pizza stone.
+An authentic Italian ciabatta bread recipe or slipper bread, originally from the Veneto, made with an overnight starter and cooked just like a pizza on a preheated pizza stone.

 Very easy to make at home, it’s egg free and dairy free, but you will need to plan in advance for the starter or Biga.

-Don’t be intimated, this is a sticky wet dough, hence those nice holes that make ciabatta special.
-Just roll with it, don’t be tempted to add extra flour, all will be great!
+Don’t be intimated!
+This is a sticky wet dough, hence those nice coveted holes that make ciabatta special and different.
+Just roll with it, don’t be tempted to add extra flour, all will turn out great!